FAQ Mobile Phone Migration

 Physical SIM card

-• Physical SIM cards can be collected at the Nikhef helpdesk
+- Physical SIM cards can be collected at the Nikhef Helpdesk starting Monday, 23 February 2026.

 eSIM

-If you are currently using an eSIM, you will receive a new eSIM.
+If you are currently using an eSIM, you will receive a new eSIM from KPN.

-• Make sure you are near a Wi-Fi connection so you can access your email
+- Make sure you are connected to Wi-Fi, so you can access your email during the activation process.

 Prefer a different type of SIM card?